ManyTinyThings/ManyTinyThingsWeb/intro/billiards_no_friction.markdown

 What does that mean?

-Give the ball a push.
+Give the ball a kick.

 <script>
     cue(function() {